-- Initial inquiry Inquiries or concerns from a community member, parent, or student regarding a specific TMEMS staff member or program (NOT A STUDENT) should first be directed to the staff member involved or responsible for such program.
-If a community member, parent, or student (hereinafter "community member") is not sure who is the responsible staff member, or if the community member has an inquiry or concern of a broad nature, the community member should contact the Principal for clarification on the steps to follow. - 2.
-Grievance Process- If the community member feels the issue has not been satisfactorily handled at the individual staff member level, the issue may be referred to the Principal.
+1. Initial inquiry - Inquiries or concerns from a community member, parent, or student regarding a specific TMEMS staff member or program (NOT A STUDENT) should first be directed to the staff member involved or responsible for such program.
+If a community member, parent, or student (hereinafter "community member") is not sure who is the responsible staff member, or if the community member has an inquiry or concern of a broad nature, the community member should contact the Principal for clarification on the steps to follow.

+2. Grievance Process- If the community member feels the issue has not been satisfactorily handled at the individual staff member level, the issue may be referred to the Principal.
 After a meeting between the community member and the Principal or designee, the Principal or designee will prepare a written summary of the attempt to resolve the community member's concern of the matter not resolved.
 A copy will be promptly provided to the community member.
 If the community member feels the issue has not been satisfactorily resolved at Principal level the community member may take the issue to the Executive Director for further review.

-III.13 PROCESS AND PROCEDURES FOR LONG-TERM HEARINGS AND EXPULSIONS AS DEFINED UNDER NMAC 6.11.2 protect the student's rights to due process.
+III.13 PROCESS AND PROCEDURES FOR LONG-TERM HEARINGS AND EXPULSIONS AS DEFINED UNDER NMAC 6.11.2

+Formal Hearing Procedure- The Collaborative Governing Council prescribes the formal hearing procedures for students recommended for long-term suspension or expulsion, which are intended to protect the student's rights to due process.
 The following procedures must be followed by the student and his/her representative as well as the school.
 Failure to follow the procedures may jeopardize a student's right to a hearing.